- What Hormones Influence Your Muscle Buildup and What to Do With Them?

 What Hormones Influence Your Muscle Buildup and What to Do With Them?

 All who practice sports know the relevance of physical activity for hormone balance.
-Concentrations of individual hormones differ considerably, depending on the type of the activity.
+Concentrations of individual hormones differ considerably, depending on the type of activity.
 What do you need to know to effectively build up your muscles and body mass and not spoil the effect?
 We are going to focus on the most important hormones: testosterone, cortisol, and insulin.

 What is testosterone?